TPODAvia/PX4-Autonomous-Vehicle/README.md

 chmod +x ./QGroundControl.AppImage
 ```

-This is not tested.
-Octomap server problem
+Fixing Octomap server problem
 ```
 sudo apt install libopencv-dev python-jinja2 protobuf-compiler -y export GAZEBO_MODEL_PATH=${GAZEBO_MODEL_PATH}:~/catkin_ws/src/avoidance/sim/models export QT_X11_NO_MITSHM=1
 ```
+### Install SITL enviroment
+And this is the final step
 ```
 cd ~/PX4-Autopilot
 export GAZEBO_RESOURCE_PATH=/usr/share/gazebo-11
 make px4_sitl gazebo
 ```
-# Close the gazebo simulation then restart your Ubuntu
+Close the gazebo simulation then restart your Ubuntu

+# Starting Guide

 ### 1) Now the enviroment is done.
 Test the sdf models first.

 Go to the catkin_ws first
 ```
 cd ~/catkin_ws
 ```
 In the terminal 1 run:
 ```
 roscore
 ```
 run the launch file with your defined vehicle
 In the terminal 2 run:
 ```
 source devel/setup.bash
 roslaunch px4_ground 0launch_model_only.launch
 ```
 You can change the vehicle type <arg name="vehicle" default="r1_rover"/>
 Now, If everything is fine close all and moving to the next step.